metarex-media/mrx-hosted/MRX.123.456.789.abc/spec.md

   * **Examples**: machine data,  word documents, excel spreadsheets, jpeg images, png images, pdf documents

+### `expires` (optional)

+The UTC date/time in ISO 8601 format when the entry may be removed from the register.
+If the field is absent then the entry is permanent and never expires.
+The entity managing the register may remove all expired entries at any time after the `expires` date.
+The persistance of any entry after this date cannot be guaranteed.

 ### `mrx` - extensions controlled by [MetaRex]

 #### Overview